zehlchen/devzehl/content/buddha.md

 method is chosen, a surcharge is applied both from the dispensary and your bank.

-The certification process is quite straightforward and can be done remotely with a properly licensed nurse practitioner, physician's assistant, or medical doctor (MD/DO).
-This cannot be just any prescriber, however: they must be credentialed by the Board of Medicine to certify patients for medicinal cannabis use.
-Most providers who do this sort of thing on the regular don't accept insurance, and I've seen appointment prices range between $100 to $150.
+The certification process is quite straightforward and can be done remotely with a properly licensed nurse practitioner, physician's assistant, or medical doctor or osteopath.
+This cannot be just any prescriber, however: they must be **credentialed by the Board of Medicine** to certify patients for medicinal cannabis use.
+Most providers who do this sort of thing on the regular don't accept insurance, and I've seen appointment prices range between $100 and $150.
+Remember, you will almost certainly need to have obtained some manner of a **medical diagnosis** *before* you make your appointment.

 Prepare to provide documentation of the condition for which you are seeking medicinal certification.
 I provided screenshots of my prescription history and pictures of my medicine bottles of the medications used to treat my